dafny-lang/dafny/docs/DafnyRef/Topics.md

 While each of these proofs involves only basic proof rules, the setup feels a bit clumsy, even with the empty body of the auxiliary lemmas.
-Moreover, the proofs do not reflect the intuitive proofs I described in [the example of the least solution](#sec-example-least-solution) and [the example of the greatest solution](#sec-example-greatest-solution).
+Moreover, the proofs do not reflect the intuitive proofs described in [the example of the least solution](#sec-example-least-solution) and [the example of the greatest solution](#sec-example-greatest-solution).
-These shortcoming are addressed in the next subsection.
+These shortcomings are addressed in the next subsection.

 ### 24.5.5.
 Nicer Proofs of Extreme Predicates {#sec-nicer-proofs-of-extremes}